MihirKapile/Hindi-Law_and_Medical-Chatbot/README.md

 ## Features

 - **Central LLM Orchestration**
-  A basic Ollama LLM acts as the primary interface, dynamically routing queries to specialized agents.
+  A basic Ollama LLM acts as the primary LLM, dynamically routing queries to specialized agents.

 - **Domain-Specific Expertise**
   Separate fine-tuned agents for: